 The Company files income tax returns in the U.S., various states and Austria.
 Prior to the Distribution, the Company was included in the consolidated federal and state tax filings of the Former Parent.
 In connection with the spinoff, the Company entered into a tax separation agreement with the Former Parent (the "Tax Separation Agreement").
 The Tax Separation Agreement governs the respective rights, responsibilities and obligations of the Former Parent and the Company with respect to, among other things, liabilities for U.S. federal, state, local and other taxes.
 In addition to the allocation of tax liabilities, the Tax Separation Agreement addresses the preparation and filing of tax returns for such taxes and disputes with taxing authorities regarding such taxes.
 Pursuant to the Tax Separation Agreement, A-Mark may be responsible for any tax amount related to A-Mark that is incurred as the result of adjustments made during the Internal Revenue Service examination or other tax jurisdictions' examinations of the Former Parent.
-Under the terms of the Tax Separation Agreement, the Former Parent has the responsibility to prepare and file tax returns for tax periods ending prior to the Distribution date but end after the Distribution date, which includes A-Mark and its subsidiaries.
+Under the terms of the Tax Separation Agreement, the Former Parent has the responsibility to prepare and file tax returns for tax periods ending prior to the Distribution date and for tax periods which include the Distribution date but end after the Distribution date, which includes A-Mark and its subsidiaries.

 The Company's condensed consolidated financial statements recognized the current and deferred income tax consequences that result from the Company's activities during the current and preceding periods, as if the Company were a separate taxpayer during the period prior to the Distribution rather than a member of the Former Parent's consolidated income tax return group.
-Current income tax payable due to the Former Parent reflects balances due to the Former Parent for taxable income tax assets of the group.
+Current income tax payable due to the Former Parent reflects balances due to the Former Parent for taxable income generated as if the Company were a separate taxpaying entity prior to the Distribution, net of amounts related to balances due from the Former Parent for its share of income tax assets of the group.
 Current income tax receivable due from the Former Parent reflects balances due to A-Mark for its share of the income tax assets of the group.

-As of December 31, 2015 and June 30, 2015, the amount payable under the Company's income tax sharing obligation due from Former Parent totaled \$0.5 million, and \$0 million, respectively, and is shown on the face of the condensed consolidated balance sheets as income taxes payable to Former Parent.
-As ofDecember 31, 2015 and June 30, 2015, the amount receivable under the Company's income tax sharing obligation due from Former Parent totaled \$0.0 million, and \$1.1 million, respectively, and is shown on the face of the condensed consolidated balance sheets as income taxes receivable from Former Parent.
+As of March 31, 2016 and June 30, 2015, the amount payable under the Company's income tax sharing obligation due to Former Parent totaled \$0.5 million, and \$0 million, respectively, and is shown on the face of the condensed consolidated balance sheets as income taxes payable to Former Parent.
+As of March 31, 2016 and June 30, 2015, the amount receivable under the Company's income tax sharing obligation due from Former Parent totaled \$0.0 million, and \$1.1 million, respectively, and is shown on the face of the condensed consolidated balance sheets as income taxes receivable from Former Parent.